jp15826/elist_analysis/README.md

 ## Loyalty Program
 From 2019 to 2021, the non-loyalty program customers were performing better when compared to the loyalty program customers, with a noticeably higher AOV    ($233–$345 vs. $207–$249).
 However, in 2022, the AOV for loyalty program customers rose to $245 while the non-loyalty program customers dropped to $214, creating a $30 increase over the non-loyalty program customers.
-Additionally, there has been an increasingly upward trend in order count for the loyalty program customers over the years, so I recommend keeping the loyalty program.
+Additionally, there has been an increasingly upward trend in order count for the loyalty program customers over the years, so it is recommended to keep the loyalty program.
 <p align="center">
   <img width="500" height="400" alt="image" src="https://github.com/user-attachments/assets/a31d2e2e-6b0f-4b25-a39a-8ae4644c3cfe" />
 </p>

 ## Refund Rates
 The top refunded product was the Thinkpad Laptop at 11.7%.
 Macbook Air and Apple iPhone also have high refund rates at 11.4% and 7.6%.
 Refund rates were highest for Apple Airpods in 2020 with 1,529 headphones refunded at 9% compared to 5% in 2019 and 4% in 2021.
-The lowest refund rates were in 2022 at 0%, but this may be a date incompleteness issue or an implementation of a no-refund policy.
+The lowest refund rates were in 2022 at 0%, but this may be a data incompleteness issue or an implementation of a no-refund policy.
 If a no-refund policy was implemented, it may have affected customer satisfaction, potentially contributing to the decline in sales, and should be considered when identifying strategies to restore growth.
 <p align="center">
   <img width="370" height="370" alt="image" src="https://github.com/user-attachments/assets/538da20b-b6b9-48c0-b24b-37d3298da080" />
 <p align="center">